stpettersens/dt-init/README.markdown

 Install the [TypeScript compiler](http://www.typescriptlang.org) first if necessary with:
 `npm install -g typescript`

+If you want to use the -b option, you will need to have [Bower](http://bower.io) installed:
+`npm install -g bower`

 Specify *.gitconfig* parameter if you want to use a different Git configuration file to the user's default.
 These values are used in the generated type definitions stubs.